How to Perform Mobile Website Testing

 Let’s begin by going through some key statistics:

-- Individuals tend to check their phones on an average of 58 times a day.
+- Individuals tend to check their phones an average of 58 times a day.

-- The number of smartphone users worldwide is expected to hit more than 7.5 billion by the end of 2026.
+- Smartphone users worldwide are expected to hit more than 7.5 billion by 2027.

-- Smartphone users tend to spend an average of 3 hours and 15 minutes on their phones.
+- Smartphone users spend an average of 3 hours and 15 minutes on their phones.

 The numbers above clearly reveal how smartphones have become an inseparable part of human life.
 An increase in mobile usage has also led to heightened user expectations as they expect everything to be easily accessible through their smartphones.

-For individuals and businesses (of any size) seeking to establish their digital presence, this translates to having websites that are well optimized for smartphones of widely different make and models.
+For individuals and businesses (of any size) seeking to establish their digital presence, this means having well-optimized websites for smartphones of widely different make and models.
 In simple terms, for a website to reach a broader audience, it needs to undergo mobile web testing to deliver a flawless mobile experience.

 Mobile web testing also endows development teams with the following benefits: